Himalayan fossil hoax: Background

-Vishwa Jit Gupta worked for his Ph.D. degree under the supervision of Mulk Raj Sahni at Panjab University in Chandigarh.
+Vishwa Jit Gupta worked for his Ph.D. under the supervision of Mulk Raj Sahni at Panjab University in Chandigarh.
 Focussing on the palaeontology and geological features of the Himalayas, he started his main research and field work in 1963.
 He and Sahni reported the initial findings in five research papers in 1964, − a discovery of graptolites in two papers in Nature, a fossil assemblage in two papers in Current Science, and one in the Journal of the Palaeontological Society of India.
 His doctoral thesis was entitled Palaeontology, Stratigraphy and Structure of the Palaeozoic Rocks of the Area South-East of Srinagar upon which he received his degree in 1966.

 Over 25 years, Gupta published at least 458 research articles and five books.
 His publications were recognised as standard references on the geology and fossil record of the Himalayan region.
 As an honour, the Panjab University awarded him a D.Sc. and in 1972 created him a separate chair, Director of the Institute of Paleontology.

 Technical incongruities in Gupta's research were first pointed out by Sampige Venkateshaiya Srikantia, Om Narain Bhargava and Hari Mohan Kapoor of the Geological Survey of India.
 In 1978, Srikantia's team described the presence of bivalve mollusc fossils (Eurydesma cordatum and Deltopecten mitchelli) from Lahaul Valley, Himachal Pradesh, following a scientific exploration of the Himalayas.
 They came across the accounts of Gupta on the identification of Eurydesma at two locations in the Himalayas.
-In 1970 Gupta had reported finding the fossils in Lachulung La, identifying the deposits as Permian (Cisuralian, around 298 to 272 million years old) limestone.
+In 1970 Gupta had reported finding the fossils in Lachulung La, identifying the deposits as Permian (Cisuralian, around 298-272 million years old) limestone.
 In 1973, he again described the same specimens from the Malung shale of Lahaul Valley in his book Indian Palaeozoic Stratigraphy.
-Here, Gupta assigned the fossils to a much younger Upper Permian (Lopingian, around 259 to 251 million years old).
+Here, Gupta assigned the fossils to a much younger Upper Permian (Lopingian, around 259-251 Ma).
 Srikantia's team noticed not only that Gupta's bivalves could not have existed in such different ages, but also found critical errors.
-They determined that Lachulung La was of a much younger series, the Triassic-Jurassic (250 to 145 million years old); Malung shale was already known to be of Upper Triassic (208 to 201 million years old).
+They determined that Lachulung La was of a much younger series, the Triassic-Jurassic (250-145 Ma); Malung shale was already known to be of Upper Triassic (208-201 Ma).
 Their report ends with a cautionary statement: "the sequence built up by Gupta in the Sarchu area cannot be used for any stratigraphic work."